 A link farm is a network of websites built with the sole purpose of linking to each other and increasing their SEO rankings.

-Example, you build a network of 4 websites where sites #1, 2, 3 and 4 link back and forth to each other a excessive number of times.
+You build a network of 4 websites where sites #1, 2, 3 and 4 link back and forth to each other a excessive number of times.
 Well, a network of 4 sites won’t do much for SEO but some farms contain thousands of sites!

-Warning, link farming is total black hat SEO and can get your blacklisted and penalized.
+Warning: Link farming is total black hat SEO and can get your blacklisted and penalized.
 Another DON’T.